-To adjust the size of the table, select the table so that purple squares appear along the outside edges of the table.
+Once you have inserted the table into your drawing, you can adjust the overall table size.
+To do this, select the table so that purple squares appear along the outside edges of the table.
 To scale the table and preserve the height to width ratio, click a purple square in one of the corners of the table and drag it until the table is the desired size.
 The cells in the table will be scaled up or down automatically with the table and will maintain their height to width ratios.